Zain Silcott-Duberry

-Zain Rio Silcott-Duberry (born 9 July 2005) is an English professional footballer who plays as a forward for Greek Super League 2 club Olympiacos B.
+Zain Rio Silcott-Duberry (born 9 July 2005) is an English professional footballer who plays as a wide midfielder for club Rochdale.

 Career

 Born in Hackney, Silcott-Duberry started his career at Norwich City, before joining Chelsea in 2017.
 He signed his first professional contract in August 2022.

-On 17 January 2025, Silcott-Duberry joined Premier League side Bournemouth.
+On 17 January 2025, Silcott-Duberry joined Premier League club Bournemouth.
 On 25 January, he made his senior debut, coming on as a last-minute substitute in a 5–0 Premier League victory over Nottingham Forest.

 On 10 September 2025, Silcott-Duberry signed for Super League Greece 2 club Olympiacos B.

+On 25 February 2026, he returned to England, joining EFL Championship side Sheffield Wednesday on a free transfer until the end of the season.
+At the end of the 2025–26 season, it was confirmed that he would be leaving at the end of his contract.

+On 28 July 2026, Silcott-Duberry signed an initial one-year contract with EFL League Two club Rochdale.
+He made his debut on 1 August in the EFL Cup preliminary round against Tranmere Rovers, where he scored a late equaliser to take the game to penalties, which Rochdale would eventually win.

 International career

 Born in England and of Montserratian descent, Silcott-Duberry represented Montserrat at U-15 level.
 He has represented England at under-16 and under-17 level.